fabrice-rossi/mixvlmc/README.md

 The default parameters of `vlmc()` will tend to produce overly complex VLMC in order to avoid missing potential structure in the time series.
-In the example above, we expect the optimal VLMC to be a constant distribution as the sample is independent and uniformly distributed (is has not temporal structure).
-The default paramaters give here an overly complex model, as illustrated by its text based representation
+In the example above, we expect the optimal VLMC to be a constant distribution as the sample is independent and uniformly distributed (it has not temporal structure).
+The default parameters give here an overly complex model, as illustrated by its text based representation

 ``` r